401ode/401ode/README.md

-# In Porgress GitHub Org page for The Rhode Island Office of Digital Excellence
+# Homepage of Rhode Island's Office of Digital Excellence

-This site is in progress!
+In Porgress GitHub Org page for The Rhode Island Office of Digital Excellence

 See the site in action at https://401ode.github.io/